SergiyKochenko/Django-React-Build-a-Location-Based-Real-Estate-Website/README.md

 ### Restrictions for Adding a Property Listing
 Created restrictions in the Add Property page enforcing that only logged-in users with a complete profile (agency name and phone number) can submit a property listing.

+### Form Error Validation and User Feedback
+The Add Property form now performs client-side validation of required fields.
+If any field (such as Title, Listing Type, Property Status, Price, Area, or Borough) is left empty, a specific error message is displayed and the page scrolls to the top, alerting the user to correct the error before submission.

 ## Listings Page Modifications
 - Updated Listings.js to fetch all listings using Axios with a cancellation token.